New Spark Media Inc. Unveils Referral Program Targeting Enterprise-Level Businesses

 (MENAFN- EIN Presswire)

-New Spark launches referral program for enterprise businesses, offering financial incentives to individuals connecting them with tailored digital solutions
+New Spark Media launches referral program, offering financial incentives to individuals connecting them with tailored digital solutions.

 TORONTO, ONTARIO, CANADA, February 7, 2024 /EINPresswire / -- New Spark Media Inc., a trailblazer in digital asset management and digital workflow solutions for video production professionals, proudly announces the launch of its highly anticipated referral program tailored for enterprise-level businesses.
 Building upon the success of its Media Manager platform aimed at small to medium-sized businesses, New Spark now sets its sights on delivering custom fit, white-glove versions of its acclaimed platform to larger corporations.